-At Wagg & Purr Pet Behaviour, Lauren can help you with any problematic behaviours your cat may be displaying.
+At Wagg & Purr Pet Behaviour, I can help with any behaviour problems you may be experiencing with your cat.
 From aggression, toileting problems, anxiety, separation related problems, tension between cats, obsessive grooming and much more.
-As a cat behaviourist, Lauren can help you work out why the behaviour is being displayed and develop an individual behaviour modification plan.
-Cat training plans will likely involve optimising your cat's environment and tweaking their routine to meet their species needs, as well as developing interactions to encourage appropriate behaviours.
-If you would like to book a free short chat on the phone to discuss your options for pet training and or behaviour support with Lauren, then click the button below to book.Contact me Book a short chat
+As a cat behaviourist, I can help you work out why the behaviour is being displayed and develop solutions which work for you and your cat.
+Would you like a free enquiry phone call to discuss your options for pet training or behaviour support with me?
+Click below to book...

 Cat and Kitten Training advice